What is The 90 Day Knee Arthritis Remedy?

 But there's a problem with trying to strengthen the muscles around your aching knee and you may have run into it.

-As you push the muscles to fatigue, your knee starts to ache or it swells or just generally feels bad.
+As you push the muscles trying to reach fatigue, your knee starts to ache or it swells or just generally feels bad.
 Maybe that happens right away or maybe it shows up a day or two later.
 Either way, you don't make much progress.

 If you don't push the muscles, then they just don't get any stronger.
+If your muscles don't get stronger, they can't help protect the joint.

 But the force required to fatigue the muscles is greater than what your knee joint can withstand.